Christianq010/Website_Optimization_Project/README.md

 ##Solution
 ###The Build
 * Installed Gulp [http://gulpjs.com/] so that CSS and JS can be minified.

-To Install Gulp on Windows
+To Install Gulp on Windows using the command prompt.

-1. You need to install Node.js [https://nodejs.org/en/] on your system prior to installing Gulp.
+1. Install Node.js [https://nodejs.org/en/] on your system prior to installing Gulp.

 2. Run this command to install the Gulp command line interface

   ```
   $> npm install gulp-cli -g
   ```

-3. Initialize your package.json file and fill out it's details appropriately
+3. Initialize your package.json file and fill out it's details appropriately.

   ```
   C:\Users\Christiaan\PhpstormProjects> npm init
   ```

 4. Run this command from your project root folder to install gulp into your project

   ```
   C:\Users\Christiaan\PhpstormProjects> npm install gulp --save-dev
   ```